nas5w/100-days-of-code-frontend/README.md

 This list is supposed to give you broad exposure to the front-end ecosystem, but it's simply impossible to hit on every single topic, not to mention the myriad tools within each area!
 If you do think I missed something very important, please see the [Contributing](#contributing) section to see how you can help make this guide better.

+# Project Ideas

+As you progress through #100DaysOfCode, you'll want one or multiple projects to which you can apply your new knowledge.
+In this section, I attempt to provide a few project ideas that you can use.
+Alternatively, you're encouraged to come up with your own project ideas as those ideas may interest and motivate you more.

+- Beginner ideas:
+  - Build a portfolio website
+- Intermediate/Advanced ideas:
+  - Build a tweet analysis app (If you know back-end and API integration already)

 # Contibuting

 This is a work in progress and I very much appreciate any help in maintaining this knowledge base!